 Methadone is to be taken by mouth, daily, in liquid form offered at this opioid treatment program.
 It is recommended that you take this medication after eating.
 It is important to take this medication exactly as prescribed.
 Please do not attempt to "wean off" your daily-prescribed dose.
-Always discuss dosing matters with Health-Qwest Frontiers of Macon staff so you can make responsible and healthy choices.
+Always discuss dosing matters with PTC staff so you can make responsible and healthy choices.

 You are to take your entire prescribed dose once a day, every day.
 This will allow a stable dose to be in your body.
 If you stop taking this medication suddenly, you may experience withdrawal symptoms.
 At appropriates doses of methadone you should not feel "high," be overly sedated, or be "in a nod."
-You can discuss your dosage and its impact on your physical, emotional, and mental well-being with your counselor or nursing/medical staff.
+You can discuss your dosage and its impact on your physical, emotional, and mental wellbeing with your counselor or nursing/medical staff.

-Methadone is available in liquid form at HealthQwest Frontiers of Macon.
+Methadone is available in liquid form at PTC.